d2l-ai/d2l-en/chapter_preliminaries/probability.md

 The above allows us to change both mean and variance of random variables.
 Quite obviously for some random variable $x$ with mean $\mu$, the random variable $x + c$ has mean $\mu + c$.
 Moreover, $\gamma x$ has the variance $\gamma^2 \sigma^2$.
 Applying this to the normal distribution we see that one with mean $\mu$ and variance $\sigma^2$ has the form $p(x) = \frac{1}{\sqrt{2 \sigma^2 \pi}} \exp\left(-\frac{1}{2 \sigma^2} (x-\mu)^2\right)$.
 Note the scaling factor $\frac{1}{\sigma}$—it arises from the fact that if we stretch the distribution by $\sigma$, we need to lower it by $\frac{1}{\sigma}$ to retain the same probability mass (i.e. the weight under the distribution always needs to integrate out to 1).

 Now we are ready to state one of the most fundamental theorems in statistics, the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem).
 It states that for sufficiently well-behaved random variables, in particular random variables with well-defined mean and variance, the sum tends toward a normal distribution.
-To get some idea, let's repeat the experiment described in the beginning, but now using random variables with integer values of $\{0, 1, 2\}$.
+To get some idea, let us repeat the experiment described in the beginning, but now using random variables with integer values of $\{0, 1, 2\}$.

 ```{.python .input}
 # Generate 10 random sequences of 10,000 uniformly distributed random variables